Corporate Tax UAE

 What happens if I file multiple voluntary disclosures for the same tax period?

-Should I file a voluntary disclosure before 14 April 2026?
+Should I file a voluntary disclosure now?

 How Qaspro Global Can Help

 Filing a voluntary disclosure requires careful analysis of your tax position, precise calculation of the correct figures, and proper documentation that satisfies FTA requirements.
-Getting it wrong can create more problems than it solves.
+At Qaspro Global, our experienced tax consultants help UAE businesses:

 • Conduct a thorough review of past VAT and corporate tax filings to identify errors